mfe7/mfe7.github.io/_publications/2021-12-Everett21_LCSS.md

 type: "journal"
 school: "N/A"
 awards: "N/A"
-notes: "Also presented in \textit{American Controls Conference (ACC) Invited Session on Learning, Optimization, and Control for Safety-critical Systems}, May, 2021."
+notes: "Also presented in American Controls Conference (ACC) Invited Session on Learning, Optimization, and Control for Safety-critical Systems, May, 2021."
 include_on_website: true
 image: "partitions.gif"
 links_to_code: "https://github.com/mit-acl/nn_robustness_analysis"